faisalqureshi/webify/manual/introduction.md

 Note that availability information is folder specific, and it only applies to files present in that folder.
 Files for which no availability information is specified are always available.
 In the above example, `file1.md` will only be available between 12 am, June 22 and 6 pm June 23.  `file2.html` will be available after 12 pm June 4.
 Similary `file3.png` will be available before 11:59 pm May 31, 2020.

-Note also that if you are not running webify in the background, you will have to periodically run it for any changes to take effect.
+Note also that if you are not running webify in the background (check out the `--live` option), you will have to periodically run it for any changes to take effect.

 In addition also note that webify currently doesn't support timezone aware time processing.